 Middle East, and North America.
 This includes Hopi Hari in

 Brazil, one of the leading theme parks in Latin America.

 Previously, he served as President of Berkshire Ridefilm.
 During this time, the company produced the highly acclaimed simulation film for Universal Studios' "Back to the Future - The Ride", which was directed by Douglas Trumbull.
+Click here for a 1991 promotional brochure.
 Berkshire Ridefilm also provided concept development for a new theme park attraction at Universal Studios that was presented to management and Steven Spielberg.
 The company also created the concept for a new themed attraction in Tokyo.

 Prior to joining Berkshire Ridefilm, he was a Principal with Economics Research Associates (ERA), and managed one of the firm's regional offices.
 During the years he was with ERA, he evaluated concepts, expansion alternatives, market potential and financial feasibility for a variety of existing and planned visitor attractions.
 For the Walt Disney Company, he evaluated potential foreign theme park locations in Latin America.
 For Marriott Corporation, he evaluated market demand for a new restaurant concept.
 For Cedar Point, he evaluated the impact of various factors, such as expansion, the economy, and weather on annual attendance.

 He evaluated expansion alternatives for the National Aquarium in Baltimore and Miami Seaquarium.
 For Spaceport USA (the visitor center for the Kennedy Space Center), he analyzed crowd flow and determined future facility needs.
 He studied the feasibility of developing a major tourist attraction in Jeddah, Saudi Arabia.